 Ingles es importante para mí porque hace que aspire a más oportunidades de trabajo e incluso poder viajar en el futuro al extranjero no importándome el tabú del idioma.
 El Ingles es una lengua universal, tengo que aprenderla si o si.

-Starting July/August 2018: We are currently accepting applications.
+Starting end of February 2019: We are currently accepting applications.
 TEFL/TESOL certification required, but not at time of application.
-The next round of applications received will be submitted to Teaching Institutions for review on or after February 26, 2018.
+We have been notified that all University applications will be accepted and reviewed starting on October 22, 2018.

 Teaching Positions to Adult Learner Students